This post may contain affiliate links. Please see my disclosure policy for more details.

 Indigenous Australians have lived in Sydney for at least 30,000 years, but the first British settlers arrived in 1788 and turned it into a penal colony.
 Being Australia’s earliest European settlement, Sydney has plenty of interesting old buildings mixed in with the new.

-2. Sydney Lifestyle
+2. Sydney Lifestyle and Things to Do

 If you’re moving to Sydney from the UK, you’ll definitely notice a much bigger emphasis on coffee culture; in particular the amount of independent, arty cafes compared to the big chains like Starbucks that dominate the UK high streets.
-Even the most industrial areas in Sydney have funky cafes dotted around.

 Sydney also has plenty of art galleries, museums, theatres and historical areas to visit, and there are festivals to enjoy all year round, from the world-famous Gay and Lesbian Mardi Gras at the end of summer, to the winter Sydney Writers’ Festival.